abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ```

 Notes:
-- `SERVER_IP` - the IP of the server you want to deploy your app, you should be able to connect to it using ssh-keys.
+- `SERVER_IP` - The IP of the server you want to deploy your app to.
+You should be able to connect to it using SSH keys.
-- `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` - credentials for docker registry, in our case we are using `ghcr.io`, but it can be any registry.
+- `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` - Credentials for the Docker registry.
+In our case, we are using `ghcr.io`, but it can be any registry.
-- `TRAEFIK_ACME_EMAIL` - email for register TLS-certificate with Let's Encrypt and Traefik.
+- `TRAEFIK_ACME_EMAIL` - Email for registering a TLS certificate with Let's Encrypt and Traefik.
-- `APP_DOMAIN` - domain of your app, should be configured to point to `SERVER_IP`.
+- `APP_DOMAIN` - The domain of your app, which should be configured to point to `SERVER_IP`.
-- `clojure-kamal-example-db` - this is the name of the database container from accessories section of `deploy/config.yml` file.
+- `clojure-kamal-example-db` - The name of the database container from the accessories section of the `deploy/config.yml` file.
-- We duplicated database credentials to set up database container and use `DATABASE_URL` in the app.
+- We duplicated database credentials to set up the database container and use `DATABASE_URL` in the app.

-:warning: _Do not include file `.env` to git repository!_
+**Note:** _Do not include file `.env` to git repository!_

 #### Bootstrap server and deploy app